apomorovv/vanguard-multi-asset-portfolio/docs/portfolio_optimization_report.md

 The architecture is also modular.
-A better classical heuristic, a future fault-tolerant algorithm, PCE, a Dicke-state ansatz, reverse annealing, or a learned candidate generator can replace the proposal engine without changing the allocation oracle or validator.
+A better classical heuristic, a future fault-tolerant algorithm, PCE, a Dicke-state ansatz, reverse annealing, or a learned candidate generator can modify/replace the proposal engine without changing the allocation oracle or validator.
 This makes quantum experimentation useful without making portfolio safety depend on a quantum claim.